“FREE CONSULTATION AND SLEEP TEST”

-Sleep apnea is a serious, potentially life-threatening condition that is far more common than generally understood.
+Sleep apnea is far more common than generally understood.
 Sleep apnea is a breathing disorder characterized by brief interruptions of breathing during sleep.
 Obstructive sleep apnea is very common and occurs when air cannot flow into or out of the person’s nose or mouth although efforts to breathe continue.

 Breathing pauses are almost always accompanied by snoring between apnea episodes, although not everyone who snores has this condition.
 Sleep apnea can also be characterized by choking sensations.
 The frequent interruptions of deep, restorative sleep often lead to early morning headaches and excessive daytime sleepiness.

 Early recognition and treatment of sleep apnea is important because it may be associated with irregular heartbeat, high blood pressure, heart attack, and stroke.

 Four percent of middle-aged men and 2 percent of middle-aged women have sleep apnea along with excessive daytime sleepiness.
 People most likely to have or develop sleep apnea include those who snore loudly and also are overweight, or have high blood pressure, or have some physical abnormality in the nose, throat, or other parts of the upper airway.